 The safest city in Arizona, based on our criteria, is Paradise Valley.
 The most dangerous city in Arizona?
 Globe, where residents had a 1 in 10 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

-Looking at the data, you can tell that Florence is as safe as they come, according to science and data.
+Looking at the data, you can tell that Paradise Valley is as safe as they come, according to science and data.

 But as most Arizona residents would agree, almost every place here has its safe and not safe parts.
 So just make sure you're informed ahead of time.